 Rather, the SSA focuses on whether your ability to work is limited by your heart's reduced capacity to pump blood or by your heart muscle's not getting enough blood.

 The SSA will look at various tests to see if your heart condition meets the requirements of an SSA impairment listing (the SSA's Blue Book), including:

 If your heart condition doesn't meet the requirements for an automatic disability determination, the SSA will look at the "exertional restrictions" your doctor has put on you (such as no heavy lifting) to see if there are any jobs you can do (more on this below).

-You can qualify for disability by meeting the SSA’s impairment listings for:
+You can qualify for disability by meeting Social Security's impairment listings for any of the following:

 Unless you're a doctor, it can be difficult to determine which SSA impairment listing your heart condition falls under.
 For example, coronary artery disease is usually evaluated under the listing for ischemic heart disease, though it can also cause congestive heart failure (CHF).

 When your heart can't pump blood properly, the cause can determine which listing the SSA will use.
 For example, "dilated cardiomyopathy" (caused by an enlarged, weakened left ventricle) can lead to congestive heart failure, but "ischemic cardiomyopathy" (not enough blood getting to the heart muscle) leads to ischemic heart disease.
 And arrhythmias are most often caused by ischemic heart disease but have a separate listing.